6 Ways the 7th Richest Man in America Has Screwed the Poor

 At the start of his second term, the Mayor promised to reduce the rate of individual and family homelessness in the city by two-thirds in 5 years.
 Today, there are as many homeless New Yorkers as during the height of the Great Depression, according to the Coalition for the Homeless.
 The Mayor blames the recession and, strangely, the Coalition for the Homeless itself, but homelessness advocates point to a series of ill-advised policy decisions that separated homeless families from the government aid that had kept many of them housed.

 In 2005, the administration cut homeless families' priority access to Section 8 federal housing aid.
-In its place, DHS came up with Housing Stability Plus, a program designed to fire up homeless families' magic bootstrap powers by making aid temporary and contingent on work requirements.
+In its place, DHS came up with Housing Stability Plus, a program designed to fire up homeless families' bootstraps by making aid temporary and contingent on work requirements.
 Families were only eligible if they were on Public Assistance but they also had to work, which counterproductively meant that if one parent got a full-time job they could lose their housing.
 A 2007 Coalition report found that families were being funneled into slumlord properties, where kids could build character by overcoming hardships like rat infestations and lead in the walls.
 The Advantage program, another impermanent rental subsidy that restricted rental help to 2 years, followed.
 Despite the administration's efforts, the rate of homelessness continued to climb as families ran out of Advantage subsidies without substantially improving their economic situation and had no choice but to return to shelter.